 12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

-TL;DR: A new domain stays in Google sandbox for 6–12 weeks → search impressions near zero.
-If your site targets Korean users, Naver is the main channel — looking at GSC only makes you think the site is dead.
-AI Overview and zero-click search drive CTR even lower.
-SEO is 80% time, 20% action.
+TL;DR: A new domain sits in Google sandbox for 6–12 weeks, so search impressions stay near zero.
+If your site is aimed at Korean users, Naver is really the main channel — and looking at GSC alone can make you think the site has died.
+On top of that, AI Overview and zero-click search keep pushing CTR even lower.
+What I came away with after running this for a while is that SEO is roughly 80% time and only about 20% action.

-A month after migrating the domain (taystudio.github.io → taystudios.com), GSC showed 2 clicks and 777 impressions.
-"Did the site die?" — panic.
-Then Cloudflare showed a steady ~55 visits/day.
-Naver SearchAdvisor — 26,000 impressions and 230 clicks in a month.
+About a month after migrating the domain (taystudio.github.io → taystudios.com), I opened GSC and saw 2 clicks and 777 impressions.
+Honestly, I looked at those numbers and assumed something was broken with the site, and it threw me off for a while.
+Then Cloudflare showed a steady ~55 visits a day, and once I registered Naver SearchAdvisor I found 26,000 impressions and 230 clicks over the month.

-This post collects the 12 SEO concepts I actually bumped into.
-Common traps new-domain operators fall into, plus how the Korean market behaves differently.
+This post collects the 12 SEO concepts I actually bumped into over that month.
+I'll cover the traps new-domain operators most commonly fall into, along with the quirks specific to the Korean market.

 The basic flow